 Other than that, there’s not much to compare between the cards.
 The main differences are that the Simplicity has a slightly longer introductory period, but it also has a higher transfer fee.

-It’s designed primarily as a balance transfer card.
-Unlike the other options here, this credit card offers an intro period of different lengths for purchases and balance transfers:
+Like the other options here, this credit card offers the same intro period for both purchases and balance transfers: 0% for 18 months.

 The extra benefits are pretty much the same between both cards.
 But the Diamond Preferred comes with the Citi Private Pass service, which is a moderately useful benefit that provides presale and VIP tickets to various live events.

-The Diamond Preferred comes with an intro balance transfer period that’s 6 months longer than the Chase Slate, but it has the 3% fee.
-And the intro period for purchases is 3 months shorter.
+The Diamond Preferred comes with an intro balance transfer period that’s longer than the Chase Slate, but it has the transfer fee.
+Fortunately, the intro period for purchases is also slightly longer, which adds some appeal.
 So you’ll have to do a bit of math and calculate your payments over time to figure out which card would help you save more money.

 The thing that makes this card different is that the community of cardholders can take an active role in designing the card.
 Barclaycard will update the card terms as the community proposes changes and votes on them, and many of these votes have happened.